sambecker/exif-photo-blog/README.md

    - Generate an API key and store in environment variable `OPENAI_SECRET_KEY`
    - Setup usage limits to avoid unexpected charges (_recommended_)
 2. Add rate limiting (_recommended_)
-   - As an additional precaution, create a [Vercel KV](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) store and link it to your project in order to enable rate limiting
+   - As an additional precaution, create a [Vercel KV](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) store and link it to your project in order to enable rate limiting—no further configuration necessary
 3. Configure auto-generated fields (optional)
    - Set which text fields auto-generate when uploading a photo by storing a comma-separated list, e.g., `AI_TEXT_AUTO_GENERATED_FIELDS = title, semantic`
    - Accepted values: